-On almost all the online to do lists for Busan was visit Spa Land, so I knew I needed to pay this traditional Korean sauna (known as a jimjilbang) a visit.
+On almost all the online to do lists for Korea was visit Spa Land Busan, so I knew I needed to pay this traditional Korean sauna (known as a jimjilbang) a visit.

 Spa Land is located on the ground floor of the Sinsegae department store – currently the largest department store in the world.
 Located at Centum City subway station, this place is massive – so don’t be surprised if you get lost even on the ground floor.

 Once you find the spa itself, you pay a fee of about 15,000 krw, and you’re given a ticket and a locker number.
 Head up the escalators, take off your shoes, and lock them away with a key – this key is for not only your shoe and regular lockers, but also to pay for anything else you purchase at Spa Land.

 - Where: Shonseagae Department Store – 1st Floor – Centrum City subway station – Busan – South Korea

 - Cost: 15,000krw for 4 hours – pay extra for food, drinks, massages, etc.